sizezero/creative-incubation/entries/2020-02-29/entry.md

 Did you do a double-take after reading that?
 I sure did.

 The deck contains four suits, ten values in the suit, and four cards of a fifth trump suit.
-Beyond that there are a few counters to keep track of the more difficult scenarios.
+Beyond that there are a few counters used for signalling and to keep track of the more difficult scenarios.

 There are fifty missions and the first is simply to make sure a particular player takes a particular card (e.g. the green five).
 There